ajmarkow/placesyouvebeen/README.md

 ## Description

-\_1.
-Creates a constructor for Destination Book object, as well as individual destination object.
+1.Creates a constructor for Destination Book object, as well as individual destination object.
 Input: let europe = new DestinationBook();
 Input: console.log(europe)
 Output: {desinations: []};

-\_2.
-Creates a constructor for individual destinations, containing the following properties:
+2.Creates a constructor for individual destinations, containing the following properties:
 Location Name:, Landmarks:, Date Visited:, Rating:, Notes:
 Input: let rome = new Destination("Italy", "Coliseum", "5/5/2018", "5/5", "Great food but it gets hot and crowded in summer so be sure to travel during the spring.")
 Input: console.log(rome)
 Output: {}

-3.  prototype.nameandrating(), method to list out locations for destination, .prototype.findlocation();
+3.prototype.nameandrating(), method to list out locations for destination, .prototype.findlocation();

-4. Specification for Function to Add Destination Creates destination object, allows user to input location, landmarks, date visited, rating, and notes.
+4.Specification for Function to Add Destination Creates destination object, allows user to input location, landmarks, date visited, rating, and notes.

 ## Setup/Installation Requirements